 Luis Gagnon Paprika Montreal

-Paprika is a graphic design and strategic marketing firm specializing in business communications services: corporate identity programs, branding, annual reports, brochures, catalogs, posters, packaging, environmental design, signs and websites.
+Paprika is a graphic design and strategic marketing firm specialising in business communications services: corporate identity programs, branding, annual reports, brochures, catalogues, posters, packaging, environmental design, signs and websites.

 Paprika has won more than 700 national and international awards for design excellence since opening its doors for business in 1991, including Aiga, Applied Arts Annual Awards, Art Directors Club and Type Directors Club of New York, British Design and Art Direction, Communication Arts, Coupe Magazine, Grafika, Graphex, Graphis, How International and I.D.
 Magazine.